 Tourist should also be aware that New Zealand is extremely strict with their biosecurity laws.
 Upon your arrival in the airport, you will have to complete their biosecurity screening and answer any questions asked about you or your belongings.
 You can check a full list of the biosecurity requirements on the NZ government website.

 While food is important, tourists also like to have fun and New Zealand has a thriving nightlife full of fun bars.
-Auckland has a fun and spunky little bar called Cassette Nine and in Wellington the nightlife thrives on Cuba Street and Courtenay Place.
+Auckland has a fun and spunky little bar called Cassette Nine.
+In Wellington the nightlife thrives on Cuba Street and Courtenay Place.
 Some of the best places on Courtenay Place that have the most unique settings are Motel and The Library.

 How to Get Around

 The method of transportation you choose will also affect your budget.
 Most cities in New Zealand are easy to navigate and have reliable public transportation systems.
-But, other ways to travel include renting a car and by train, plane, or walking.
+Other ways to travel include renting a car and by train, plane, or walking.

 A rental car is also the best way to see the South Island.
 While traveling in the city is easy without renting a car, the South Island is a little more spread out.
 There are huge distances to cover between the most famous destinations and a rental car is the most affordable and time saving way to travel.

-However, if you are staying on the North Island, you may want to take a train.
+Those staying on the North Island, may want to consider taking a train.
 From Wellington, you can easily travel further north, into the island, on a train.
 The trains are affordable and eliminate the need to experience stressful city driving.
 A train ticket can cost anywhere from $13 US dollars to $250 US dollars, depending on your travel destinations and how early you book your ticket.